A Faster, More Efficient Way to Configure, Schedule, and Backup Large-Scale Environments

 To backup the Sources created:

 Go to backup-sets>Click on configure button> You will see the backup-set details (Backup What/Backup Where/Backup Staging/Backup How/Backup When/Backup Now)

 Go to backup sets> Edit the backup set that you have created>On the right column, select the schedule>Click on save.
 This will display the updated status of the backup-set.
-The backup is activated and displayed in green color.
+You will find that the backup is activated and displayed in green.

 Click the green icon under immediate backup>Access the backup operations status from the Monitor tab.
 Once the backup is done, it will show success.

 To view Reports: